-TRIPTI aims at enhancing the socio-economic status of the poor, especially women and disadvantaged groups, in ten districts of Orissa over a period of five years, beginning 10 February 2009.
-The project is assisted by the International Development Agency of the World Bank and implemented by Orissa Poverty Reduction Mission, a society under the Panchayati Raj Department of government of Orissa.
+TRIPTI aims at enhancing the socio-economic status of the poor, especially women and disadvantaged groups, in ten districts of Odisha over a period of five years, beginning 10 February 2009.
+The project is assisted by the International Development Agency of the World Bank and implemented by Odisha Poverty Reduction Mission, a society under the Panchayati Raj Department of government of Odisha.

 TRIPTI has adopted a three-pronged approach to achieve its objective: